Sales of Adolf Hitler’s ‘Mein Kampf’ Are Soaring After German Reprint

-Sales of Adolf Hitler’s Mein Kampf in Germany are soaring after a special new edition of this book was released one year ago.
+Sales of Adolf Hitler’s Mein Kampf in Germany are soaring after a special new reprint edition of this book was released one year ago.
 The latest edition of Hitler’s political treatise was put out in January 2016 once a 70-year copyright had expired on the text in late 2015.

 Unlike previous editions of this book during the Nazi-era, it now has just a white cover with no picture of Adolf Hitler on it as Nazi symbols have been banned throughout Germany and is being sold as Hitler, Mein Kampf, A Critical Edition.

-This latest edition of Mein Kampf is the first reprint since World War II and features explanatory sections with 3,500 annotations.
+This new reprint edition of Mein Kampf is the first reprint since World War II and features explanatory sections with 3,500 annotations.
 The publishers have been surprised to find that it has sold 85,000 copies of the book to date, as Reuters report.

 The Institute for Contemporary History’s Andreas Wirshing, who heads up the publishing company, has said, “These sales figures have taken us by storm.
 No one could really have expected them.”